therayy/data-exchange-industry/CD-NOTES.md

     </span>
 ### Senario A:
 **`proxy.attempt=N`**
-, The Remote ID has both a Functional Authority and Proxy record on your C:D node.
+, The Remote ID has both a Functional Authority and Proxy record on your C:D node. <br>
 🔗 Your C:D node will attempt to validate the incoming ID with the Functional Authority record.
 If this fails, the process fails. ~~C:D will not try the Proxy record.~~

 ### Senario B: